 And the odd thing is that all those years I never hesitated, I never doubted the fact that I would, someday, become a writer.

 And, yes, I did give up writing.
-For a few days, for a few weeks, even for a few years.
-And, yes, I felt as if now it’s not the time… now I’m not good enough.
+For a few days, for a few weeks, even for a few months.
 But I never doubted the fact that one day I would become the writer I always wanted to be.

 In November 2010 I found out about NaNoWriMo.
 I had never written in English before, so I thought I should give it a shot.
 I wrote a really bad novel, but I had a lot of fun.

-Soon I lost interest.
+I had failed.
 And that was the closest I ever got to actually giving up on my dream of becoming a writer.
-For a few months I didn’t write.
-I just kept thinking about how lamentably I had failed, about that two star review I got on Goodreads, about all the mistakes and all the naive writing and the unrealistic characters and situations.
+For a few months, I didn’t write anything at all.
+I just kept thinking about how I had failed, about that two-star review my book had received on Goodreads, about all the mistakes and all the naive writing and the unrealistic characters and situations.

-In September 2011 I found out about Wattpad, an online community where a lot of aspiring writers upload their stories.
+In September 2011 I stumbled upon Wattpad, an online community where a lot of aspiring writers upload their stories.
 And I tried my luck, wanting to know if someone would like my story.
 And to my surprise, they did like it.
 Very, very much.

 That’s all I needed.
-Not a million dollar advance, not Warner Bros. optioning the movie rights.
+Not a million-dollar advance from a big publisher, not Warner Bros. optioning the movie rights to my book.
 Just a bunch of teenagers telling me that they really liked my writing.